1. System overview

 Customising the pulse for individual animals

-Customising pulses based on an animal’s historic behaviour is a critical feature for animal welfare, given cows have different thresholds to push boundaries.
-This feature is consistent with the recommendations from the UK’s Animal Welfare Committee’s opinion on the welfare implications of using virtual fencing systems (see section 5 of Halter’s Animal Welfare Charter).
+• The system is calibrated per individual animal to use the least amount of energy to safely contain animals, given animals have different propensities to push boundaries.
+This safeguard is consistent with a recommendation from the UK’s Animal Welfare Committee’s opinion on the welfare implications of using virtual fencing systems (see section 5 of Halter’s Animal Welfare Charter).

 Use of aversion to manage stock

-Managing livestock on any farm requires the occasional use of aversive cues to contain and shift them.
+Managing livestock on any farm requires the use of aversive cues to contain and shift them.
 Aversive cues are varied and include: humans shouting, clapping and waving arms, the use of rattles or sticks, dogs, motorbikes, electric fences and even drones and helicopters.
-These aversive techniques are calibrated to the most resistant animal, so most animals in the herd will experience excessive fear and reduced animal welfare.
-Instead, Halter uses the least amount of aversion necessary to contain or move each individual animal.
+On most farms using conventional animal management methods, aversive techniques are often calibrated to the most assertive animal, meaning most animals in the herd will experience excess aversion.
+For example, an electric fence must be strong enough to at least contain the most assertive animal in that mob, meaning that the energy from a shock will be excessive for every other animal in that mob.
+By contrast, Halter’s system uses the least amount of aversion necessary to contain and manage each animal.
 Any less and they ignore it.
 We have designed the system to give highly predictable and controllable cues as these have also been shown to be less aversive (Kearton et al., 2020).
 The Halter system uses an electric pulse as an aversive cue because:

 • It is designed to be highly predictable and avoidable.

 Furthermore, the Halter cues are consistent.
-Every day the cow is guided with the same primary cues (sound and vibration), as opposed to the wide range of conventional cues which can vary considerably from day to day, for example across different farm staff, farm dogs etc. Cue consistency is essential to predictability and therefore efficiency of outcomes achieved and to the animal retaining control of its actions.
+Every day the cow is guided with the same primary cues (sound and vibration), as opposed to the wide range of conventional cues which can vary considerably from day to day, for example across different farm staff, dogs and other methods.
+Cue consistency is essential to predictability and therefore efficiency of outcomes achieved and to the animal retaining control of its actions.

 Herding dairy cows vs herding beef cattle